 Median Home Price: $598,716

 More than just the motto of New York or an obsession of a Bradley Cooper character, Excelsior is also an area to find affordable housing in San Francisco.
 The median home price here is $598,716, about twenty percent less that the overall median.
 Excelsior is one of the larger areas in the City by the Bay.
 Interestingly, the other neighborhoods on this list, excepting Bay View are sometimes included in the larger Excelsior District.
 Indeed, all five of the listed areas are on the southern border of the city.
 The annual Jerry Day, a celebration of the life and work of the late Grateful Dead singer Jerry Garcia, is held in Excelsior.
 The celebration ends with a concert in memory of the legend at the amphitheater named after him located at McLaren Park.
 Excelsior as a district and in the smaller eponymous neighborhood is quite diverse.
 It has a little bit of everything for foodies and those who like to party.
 It includes Mission Street, a destination for residents of the other places on this list.
 Needless to say, this is where a lot of the commercial areas in the overall district lie, so if you are looking to be closer to the action than you would be in Crocker Amazon or the Viz, this would be the place to look.
-Learn more about Excelsior housing.
+Search Excelsior homes for sale.

 - 5. Ocean View